Dick Brodowski: Major leagues

 Brodowski made his MLB debut with the Red Sox, on June 14, 1952, at the tender age of 19.
 In 20 games pitched (12 of them as a starter), he posted a respectable 5–5 record and 4.41 earned run average (ERA), while notching four complete games.
 One of those early victories was a 4-hit, 4–3 triumph against the American League (AL) champion New York Yankees, prompting none other than perennial All-Star Hall of Fame catcher Yogi Berra to comment as to Brodowski's own impending potential for stardom.
 Brodowski accomplished this while taking his turn every fifth day, in a much-venerated pitching rotation which included Mel Parnell, Mickey McDermott, Dizzy Trout, and Sid Hudson; however, Brodowski spent 1953–54 in military service, in the US Army, stationed stateside at Fort Dix, New Jersey, during the Korean War period.
 Upon his 1955 return to baseball, Brodowski became largely ineffective.
-He would spend just one more season with Boston, going 1–0 with a 5.63 ERA, before being traded to the Washington Senators, along with minor league pitcher Al Curtis, outfielder Neil Chrisley, pitcher Tex Clevenger, and outfielder Karl Olson, for pitcher Bob Porterfield, pitcherJohnny Schmitz, outfielder Tom Umphlett, and first sacker Mickey Vernon, on November 8, 1955.
+He would spend just one more season with Boston, going 1–0 with a 5.63 ERA, before being traded to the Washington Senators, along with minor league pitcher Al Curtis, outfielder Neil Chrisley, pitcher Tex Clevenger, and outfielder Karl Olson, for pitcher Bob Porterfield, pitcher Johnny Schmitz, outfielder Tom Umphlett, and first sacker Mickey Vernon, on November 8, 1955.

 After just 1 1/2 seasons in our nation's capitol, Brodowski was again traded — this time to the Cleveland Indians — along with outfielder Dick Tettelbach, in exchange for outfielder Bob Usher, on May 15, 1957.
 Brodowski's last major league pitching appearance came in July 1959, with his active professional career coming to an end while pitching for the Eastern League Reading Indians (Reading, Pennsylvania), early in the 1960 campaign.

 In his six-season, 72-game MLB career, Brodowski's stat line included a 9–11 record with five complete games.
 He also posted five saves, 85 strikeouts, and a 4.76 ERA, in 215 2/3 innings pitched.
 Brodowski allowed 212 base hits and eight hit batsmen, while issuing 124 bases on balls.